Table of Contents

 Yuneec Q500 4k vs DJI Phantom 3 – Design and build quality

-As you can see on the photo above, the Yuneec Q500 is slightly bigger than the DJI P3, which somehow has a negative impact on the flight characteristic.
+As you can see in the photo above, the Yuneec Q500 is slightly bigger than the DJI P3, which somehow has a negative impact on the flight characteristics.

 While the Yuneec has a dedicated On/Off switch, the DJI Phantom 3 can be powered ON through the smart battery’s button.
 The P3’s battery features a charging level indicator, which is great, so you can easily check if you’re spare ones are empty or charged ready to fly.